 If you’re unsure whether you need more of something, go ahead and get more.
 It’s better to have too much than too little when you’re hosting an event.

 Prep the food

 Experienced cooks know that Thanksgiving starts well before the holiday itself.
-Preparing certain dishes in advance is both smart and necessary for your sanity, as there’s already so much to do on Thanksgiving.
+Preparing certain dishes in a well-organized kitchen is both smart and necessary for your sanity, as there’s already so much to do on Thanksgiving.
 A lot of dishes freeze wonderfully, and for the rest, try to get as much done as you can the day before.

 If you’re hosting, remember that you don’t have to make everything.
 Delegating some of the dishes is an easy way to lighten your stress levels.
 Similarly, you don’t have to make every Thanksgiving dish.
-Choose the dishes everyone loves the most and eliminate the rest.
+Choose foods that everyone will enjoy and accommodate different dietary needs.

 Consider limiting alcohol or going alcohol-free

 In many families, alcohol is a common part of holiday festivities.
-However, drinking can also lead to problems and conflicts, which stress out the holiday.
+However, drinking can also lead to problems and conflicts, which stress the holidays.
 This is especially true if your family (or one particular family member) struggles with moderation.